 - The "grade point average" is obtained by dividing the total grade points for all graded courses by the total number of credit hours for all graded courses.

 In computing grade point averages, all graded courses are included.
 When a course is repeated, the grade and hours for both takings are included in computing cumulative grade point averages subject to the following exception:

 A student who is required to repeat a course will have his or her cumulative grade point average computed as follows: If the grade on the repeated course is 81 or higher, neither the hours nor the grade for the previous taking of the course will thereafter be used in the computation of the student's cumulative grade point average.
 The earlier grade will, however, remain on the transcript.

 Grade point averages are computed for each student by semester, year and cumulatively.
 The fall semester grade point average includes the courses taken in the fall semester and courses taken in the preceding summer session.
 The yearly grade point average is based upon courses taken during a student's first, second and third years.

 Course Repeat Policy

-The School of Law's Standards and Readmissions committee has adopted the following course repeat policy:
+The School of Law's Standards and Readmissions Committee ("the Committee") has adopted the following course repeat policy:

 - Students who achieve a grade in a course above the graduating average are not eligible to repeat that course;

-- Students who fail a non-required course are eligible to petition the Standards Committee for permission to repeat the course.
-The Standards Committee may grant such petition based on exceptional circumstances.
+- Students who fail a non-required course are eligible to petition the Committee for permission to repeat the course.
+The Committee may grant such petition based on exceptional circumstances.